 “Jayex’s project management really was superb.
 They were very hands on and eager to iron out every feature in advance, from ensuring software was configured specifically to our needs to arranging training so our staff were ready to go live.
 They even thought about all the little details, like whether there were enough plug sockets to support the new systems.”

 After the Jayex solution went live, the Trust swiftly felt the benefits.
 Pressure was immediately taken off receptionists as patients made use of the striking new check-in kiosks.
 This improved queue management and freed up extra time for staff, which was put to good use through better maintenance of patient records.

 Staff are now able to call patients with the touch of a button, rather than collecting them personally.
 This has done wonders to reduce congestion in the waiting room and improve the flow of patients from the main waiting area to the clinic rooms.

 Shortly after the go-live, the team at Yeovil Hospital NHS Foundation Trust wanted to check how frequently the kiosks were being used.
-Thanks to the Jayex Enlighten module, they discovered that utilisation wasn’t as high as they’d hoped – hovering between 30 and 40%.
+Thanks to Jayex Campaign, they discovered that utilisation wasn’t as high as they’d hoped – hovering between 30 and 40%.